mjspriggs/overview/nls.md

 The {{site.data.keyword.cloud_notm}} console and the Support Center display content according to your browser's language setting.

 The {{site.data.keyword.cloud_notm}} docs are machine translated.
-You can switch between languages by using the **Language** switcher at the top of each page.
+You can switch between languages by using the **Language** switcher at the beginning of each page.
 The language that you select persists between sessions.
 If it's the first time you're viewing the docs in a particular browser, the docs display the content according to your browser's language setting unless the URL includes a parameter setting the language.

 The following table lists the supported national languages and language codes for {{site.data.keyword.cloud_notm}}.